Bishal-P/Youtube-video-downloader/README.md

 - Download the **".exe"** file
 - Install it like you install the other software
-- And all set open the software and play the song you love
+- And all set open the software and download the videos you want to save offline - **for free**
 ## Author

 - [@Bishal Prasad](https://www.github.com/Bishal-prasad05)